 • Bajaj Finance FDs offer a secure and stable growth for your savings

-• The interest rate offered is up to 7.85% which is one of the highest in the Indian financial market
+• The interest rate offered is one of the highest in the Indian financial market

 • The FD Rate for Senior Citizens

 is higher than this and with added benefits for renewal

 • You can avail a loan against your FD

 offering liquidity and ensuring you have money during emergencies

 • You can choose from cumulative or non-cumulative interest payout, based on your requirements

 • Flexible tenors let you choose your investment tenor as well